List of Fablehaven characters: Major characters

-One of the groundskeepers at the Lost Mesa secret preserve.
-He was a Native American apparently in his 50s, but he was also a Skinwalker.
-Skinwalkers have the ability to turn into another animal at will.
+Neil is one of the groundskeepers at the Lost Mesa secret preserve.
+He was a Native American apparently in his 50s, but he was also a member of Skinwalkers, who have the ability to turn into another animal at will.
 Neil turns into a horse to save several members of the artifact search party when they were attacked by kachinas on top of Lost Mesa.
 Neil is killed in Lost Mesa trying to retrieve the artifact.